Yejashi/obsidianNotes/Class/Spring 2025/Graph Algorithms COSC690/Final Project/Paper - GNN-based Anchor Embedding for Exact Subgraph Matching.md

 Based on this principle, we can guarantee a 100% matching (i.e., candidate anchors) recall ratio for each query anchor without introducing false dismissals.

+GNN-AE does not rely on query graphs to train the model, and the proposed truncated GNN model training technique enables GNN-AE to have a low offline computation cost.